accurateproject/accurate/docs/installation.rst

 3.1.1.
 Debian Jessie/Wheezy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is for the moment the only packaged and the most recommended to use method to install CGRateS.
+This is for the moment the only packaged and the most recommended to use method to install AccuRate.

-On the server you want to install CGRateS, simply execute the following commands:
+On the server you want to install AccuRate, simply execute the following commands:

 ::